ernsheong/joncloudgeek.com/content/blog/what-cloud-native-is-and-isnt/index.md

 I think the "official definition" is helpful to us to clarify what cloud native is and isn't.
 Let's take a look at what traits are non-negotiable from this definition:

-1. **Non-negotiable**: Scalable applications, public/private/hybrid clouds, loosely coupled systems, resilient & manageable & observable, automation, open-source & vendor-neutral
+* **Non-negotiable**: Scalable applications, public/private/hybrid clouds, loosely coupled systems, resilient & manageable & observable, automation, open-source & vendor-neutral
-1. **Negotiable**: Containers, service meshes, microservies, immutable infrastructure, declaractive APIs (although these are "exemplary")
+* **Negotiable**: Containers, service meshes, microservices, immutable infrastructure, declaractive APIs (although these are "exemplary")

 {{< figure src="./cncf-platinum.png" alt="CNCF Platinum Members" caption="CNCF Platinum Members (Source: CNCF Website)" width="750" >}}

-Many of the points that follow borrow heavily from many of the points made from  Chapter 1 of the book, *Cloud Native Infrastructure*, by Kris Nova and Justin Garrison, which can be found [here](https://www.oreilly.com/library/view/cloud-native-infrastructure/9781491984291/ch01.html).
+Many of the points that follow borrow heavily from many of the points made from  Chapter 1 of the book, *Cloud Native Infrastructure*, by Kris Nova and Justin Garrison, which can be found [here](https://www.oreilly.com/library/view/cloud-native-infrastructure/9781491984291/ch0*html).

 ## What Cloud Native _Isn't_

 It is often instructive, when trying to understand a complex subject, to first start off by exploring what the subject _isn't_.

-1. **Cloud native isn't just about running applications in a public cloud**.
+* **Cloud native isn't just about running applications in a public cloud**.
 After all, you could simply "lift and shift" VMs from your own datacenter to EC2 or Compute Engine in the cloud (infrastructure-as-a-service), and virtually nothing was gained from it  .
-1. **Cloud native is not about running applications in containers**.
+* **Cloud native is not about running applications in containers**.
 For instance, running applications in containers per se (e.g. via `docker run`) is not really that much of a gain compared to running the application straight in the VM itself.
-1. **Cloud native doesn't mean you only run a container orchestrator**, e.g. Kubernetes.
+* **Cloud native doesn't mean you only run a container orchestrator**, e.g. Kubernetes.
 After all, it is possible to use a container orchestrator in a way that is not intended, locking in applications to a specific set of servers.
 It _is_, however, a big step forward in the right direction.
-1. **Cloud native is not about microservices**.
+* **Cloud native is not about microservices**.
 While microservices have benefits such as allowing shorter development cycles on a smaller feature set, monolithic applications can also have the same benefits when done properly, and can also benefit from cloud native infrastructure.
-1. **Cloud native is not about infrastructure as code**.
+* **Cloud native is not about infrastructure as code**.
 Infrastructure as code, such as Ansible, Chef, and Puppet, automates infrastructure in a particular domain-specific language (DSL).
 However, using these tools often merely automate one server at a time, and do not actually manage applications better.

 ## What Cloud Native _Is_